meshcloud/meshcloud-docs/docs/cloudfoundry.cli.md

 title: CLI Access
 ---

-Once here, you successfully registered to the Meshcloud Platform on [https://panel.meshcloud.io/](https://panel.meshcloud.io/).
-If not just follow the short registration form [here](https://panel.meshcloud.io/#/register).
-We will now show you how to get started with the Cloud Foundry CLI:
+The single sign on technology is able to provide you easy access to the Cloud Foundry CLI.
+With it you can manage your Cloud Foundry app container.

 ## Login

 If you just registered, make sure you validated your e-mail address.
-Afterwards log in [here](https://panel.meshcloud.io/#/login/mesh) with your credentials.
+Afterwards log in to the meshPanel with your credentials.

 ## Create Project